-Whether you're part of an MMO guild or group, a competitive member of the FGC, a single-player enthusiast - or a combination of the three, you might've wondered if a VPN could boost your performance.
+Whether you're part of an MMO guild or group, a competitive member of the FGC, a single-player enthusiast - or a combination of the three, you might've wondered how can a VPN help your gaming experience.

 But what is a VPN?

 Okay, so let's get familiar with the tech!
 VPNs (aka Virtual Private Networks) are handy tools that allow you to bolster your digital security and access all sorts of sites and services that might've been geo-restricted, previously.